exerpteam/odin-drop-in/README.md

     ```

 > **For detailed API documentation, advanced configuration, and complete usage examples, please see the [`@exerp/odin-dropin` package README](packages/odin-dropin/README.md).**

+## Running the Demo App

+The demo app is a simple Vue 3 application that showcases the usage of the `@exerp/odin-dropin` package.
+It provides an interactive environment for testing and demonstrating the component.

+Please refer to the [demo app README](apps/demo/README.md) for instructions on how to run it locally.

 ## Packages in this Monorepo